niilliiz/larq-app/README.md

 ### Project Status

 - now, it's in a static state, only most noticeable part of the home page has done.
+I used firebase database to store the data. you may need vpn to see the shop page

 #### Future Changes